Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 How is thrombocytopenia diagnosed?

 Your healthcare provider will ask if you take any medicine or supplements.
-Tell him if you have other health conditions.
+Tell him or her if you have other health conditions.
 You may need blood tests to count your platelets or time how fast your blood clots.

 How is thrombocytopenia treated?